 One of the many laws you need to know as a claimant during a personal injury claim is the statute of limitations.
 This is one of the most important laws to know in Texas, as missing your statute of limitations could end your claim before it begins.
 The courts in Texas obey statutes of limitations strictly, often barring clients who file too late from obtaining any financial recovery.
 Speak to a Dallas personal injury lawyer for personalized information and advice about your statute of limitations.

 A statute of limitations is a type of law you will find in every state.
 It sets a time limit on filing a claim.
 Both criminal and civil cases have statutes of limitations.
 In the criminal courts, statutes of limitations set time limits by which prosecutors must bring charges against a defendant.
 These time limits vary depending on the alleged crime.
-In the civil courts, statutes of limitations limit how long an injury party (plaintiff) has to file a claim to damages against a defendant.
+In the civil courts, statutes of limitations limit how long an injury party (plaintiff) has to file a claim for damages against a defendant.
 Civil statutes of limitations vary according to the type of accident.

 Statutes of limitations help keep the justice system just.
 Without a law requiring plaintiffs to file their personal injury claims by a certain time, a plaintiff could feasibly wait as long as he or she wanted to file.
 This delaying of justice might not be fair for the defendant, who could lose opportunities to defend himself or herself with the loss of evidence over time.
-Enforcing statutes of limitations keep things moving through the justice system more efficiently by prompting claimants to file as soon as possible.
+Enforcing statutes of limitations keeps things moving through the justice system more efficiently by prompting claimants to file as soon as possible.
 It is important to know your statute of limitations in Texas if you wish to protect your right to bring a claim.

 How Long Is the Statute of Limitations in Texas?